Dharius213/public-suffix/Guidelines.md

 These are Top Level Domains (or their direct, affiliated subordinates) that are **delegated by the IANA**, per [ICP3](https://www.icann.org/resources/pages/unique-authoritative-root-2012-02-25-en), or new Top Level Domains with a contracting announcement from ICANN (these are in a special section within the ICANN Domains).

 Changes here need to either come from a representative of the registry (authenticated in a similar manner to below) or be from public sources such as a registry website.
+As a general rule, the processing of _psl TXT entries in DNS using the method described in the PR allows for more rapid processing, as it allows verification via DNS ([RFC8553](https://datatracker.ietf.org/doc/rfc8553)) by tying the PR to the authority for the zone in question.

 ### Private Domains